 Some, but not all banks, will allow the account to stay open when you are on a temporary hardship repayment plan.
 This would mean you could resume using the card when the temporary plan is over and you successfully made all of the payments.

-The temporary plans are useful to someone who is only experiencing a hardship that is not expected to continue for any significant period of time.
+The temporary reduced payment plans are useful to someone who is only experiencing a hardship that is not expected to continue for any significant period of time.

-Longer term hardship repayment plans offered by credit card lenders direct to their account holders did not become popularized until the economy started to take a dive a few years ago.
-Those banks offering long term plans, at the time of this writing, will close your account, freeze your interest rate at between zero and 9%, and amortize your monthly payment using your current balance.
+Longer term hardship repayment plans offered by credit card lenders did not become popularized until the economy started to take a dive several years ago.
+Those banks offering long term plans, at the time of this writing, will close your account, freeze your interest rate at between zero and 10%, and amortize your monthly payment using your current balance.
 Your new lower monthly payment will be the same every month over a 60 month time period (federal regulations typically prevent these plans from exceeding 5 years).

-Some creditors offered long term plans during the worst of the recession, but now only offer temporary plans.
+Some banks offered long term plans during the worst of the recession, but now only offer temporary plans.

-The credit counselor will only have to get your account details and your income and expense information from you once in order to start setting up your debt management plan.
+- The credit counselor will only have to get your account details and your income and expense information from you once.

-If you have many creditors, and some of them do not offer the longer term hardship plans, you may be better off getting the lower monthly payments through a credit counseling service, rather than making all of the efforts on your own.
+If you have many credit cards, and some of them do not offer the longer term hardship plans, you are often better off getting the lower monthly payments through a credit counseling service, rather than making all of the efforts on your own.
 And because talking to a certified counselor to get an exact quote of what your credit card payment will get lowered to is free, and you DO NOT have to be late with payments, I recommend you speak to one at 800-939-8357, ext 1.

-Making calls to your creditors, or picking up one of the many calls they make to you, and then discussing lower payment options, will involve answering some qualifying questions.
-The information you will be asked for will focus on your monthly income and monthly household bills.

-Be ready to answer questions about what you pay for rent or a mortgage, how much you pay for phone and cable (cell phones too), utilities, groceries etc. How you answer these budget questions will impact what plan you qualify for, or if a reduced payment plan will be available at all.
+Be ready to answer questions about what you pay for rent or a mortgage, how much you pay for phone and cable, utilities, groceries etc. How you answer these budget questions will impact what plan you qualify for, or if a reduced payment plan will be available at all.
 If your monthly cash flow shows money is too tight after you pay typical living expenses, you obviously cannot reasonably commit to any plan, no matter how good the terms.

-Your bank, who want nothing more to collect on what you owe, may actually tell you that they don’t want your money!
+Your bank, who you assume wants nothing more than to collect on what you owe, may actually tell you that they don’t want your money!

-If your income and expense exercise shows you have too much money after your regular bills are paid, the lower payment plan a credit card bank offers may not be as good, or may not be made available to you at all.
+If your income and expense exercise shows you have too much money after your regular bills are paid, the lower payment plan your bank offers may not be as good, or may not be made available to you at all.
 Mainly due to the fact that you do not appear to them to be in a hardship situation using their preset criteria.

-Some banks that offer the 5 year long term hardship repayment plans may require that you recommit to the plan every year.
-At the time of this writing, Bank of America is requiring this.
+Some banks that offer the 5 year long hardship repayment plans may require that you recommit to the plan every year.

-Depending on how many months you have missed payments your creditor may agree to “re-age” the account after 3 or more timely payments on the plan.
+Depending on how many months you have missed payments, your creditor may agree to “re-age” the account after 3 or more timely payments on the plan.
 This means they will bring your account current in their reporting to the credit bureaus.
-This takes the sting off of the 30, 60, 90 and longer late pays, that may already be on your credit report, and prevents them from affecting you in perpetuity.
+This takes the sting off of the 30, 60, 90 and longer late pays that may already be on your credit report, and prevents them from affecting your credit in perpetuity.
 There are limitations to the re-aging benefit.
 Once your account is 3 months late, some banks don’t re-age.

 If your account is not charged off (typically 6 months late), you can still get lower monthly payments from banks offering them.